lauccode/config/README.md

 ## kakoune
 kakrc in /.config/kak

+plug.kak on dev branch if kakoune build with github !

 ### Vertical block selection
 [s-c] and [a+s-C] are the way to go for a similar to block selection functionality
 #### All the file